anhhaibkhn/ocr-opencv-python-tutorials/README.md

 I tried out the following tutorials from several blogs.

-- ocr-with-tesseract is the tutorial from https://nanonets.com/blog/.
+- ocr-with-tesseract is the tutorial from [nanonets blog](https://nanonets.com/blog/.)
-- ocr_docker is an example of building simple OCR web app with docker.
+- ocr_docker is an example of building a simple OCR web app with docker.
+[Source](https://github.com/ricktorzynski/ocr-tesseract-docker/blob/master/README.md)
 -
 Updating ...